Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

 \subsection{Transfer Learning}

-The tasks of \emph{transfer learning} \cite{Pan09,sun2018concept}, \emph{domain adaptation} \cite{David10}, and meta learning \cite{meta_learning} are common in the data streams community under the idea of \emph{adaptation to concept drift} (often called \emph{domain shift}).
-In the mainstream machine learning (deep learning) literature, these approaches are considered because neural architectures are typically very expensive to train (they are usually very large and require a lot of data in order to model sophisticated concepts) and thus conserving them is the main priority.
-A main challenge is opening the information bottleneck related to transfer.
+Transfer learning \cite{Pan09,sun2018concept}, domain adaptation \cite{David10}, and meta learning \cite{meta_learning} are research settings related to adaptation to concept drift (also called \emph{domain shift} in these research communities).
+In the mainstream machine learning (deep learning) literature, these approaches are considered because neural architectures are typically computationally or otherwise costly to train anew and finding effective ways to reuse them is desired.